MicrosoftDocs/azure-devops-docs/docs/boards/queries/planning-ranking-priorities.md

    :::column-end:::
    :::column span="2":::
    The area of customer value addressed by the epic, feature, or backlog item.
 Values include:
-   - **Architectural—technical services to implement business features that deliver solution
+   - **Architectural**: technical services to implement business features that deliver solution
-   - **Business—services that fulfill customers or stakeholder needs that directly deliver customer value to support the business (Default)
+   - **Business**: services that fulfill customers or stakeholder needs that directly deliver customer value to support the business (Default)

    Reference name=Microsoft.VSTS.Common.ValueArea, Data type=String
    :::column-end:::